 Here are the “standard ingredients” to Rasam Powder

 Now it’s the hing that is the most interesting spice (with an interesting name: devil’s dung) in this recipe, and sadly my rasam powder did not contain it.
 So, the next time I made the soup, I ordered hing separately.
-It’s holy Moses bitter if you try it raw.
+It’s holy Moses bitter if you try it alone.
 But it is very fragrant and is an Ayurvedic remedy for digestive disorders (gas, bloating, intestinal worms) and is anti-inflammatory.
 It does mellow out in recipes.

 The main ingredient is turmeric, and I use at least as much turmeric as cumin, sometimes more.
 I use a little less coriander, but we sometimes sprinkle the final results with cilantro, and that lends a great fragrance to the recipe.
 Sure my curry would contain garlic and crushed ginger, but, like I said, they are going in there no matter what.
 And we crush our garlic and let it sit for ten minutes always (so that the fine, healing phytochemicals are made by the enzymes in the crushed garlic).